My Golden Visa immigration services logo

 • How much is a Residence Permit in Hungary?

-It depends on the investment option.
-Applicants are required to invest in one of three fields:
+The cost of Hungary Golden Visa depends on the chosen investment option.
+Applicants are required to invest in one of two fields:

 • purchase of real estate fund units — €250,000+;